amazon-science/contrastive-controlled-mt/IWSLT2022/README.md

 ## Evaluation

-We've provided `scorer.py` for computing the matched-formal and matched-informal accuracy metrics given a system output.
+We will provide and evaluation sript `scorer.py` (COMING SOON) for computing the `matched-formal` and `matched-informal` accuracy scores for given a system output.
 Requires python>=3.7.

 ### Command-line Usage